AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 # Makers Coding Bootcamp Portfolio

 This portfolio is under construction.
-This is a draft.

 The [Makers Software Engineering Bootcamp](https://makers.tech/) is a 12 week, full-time, onsite course.
 Here is the portfolio that shows evidences of my learnings.
 The repositories shared in this document are not meant to be perfect but to show the progression in each of the topics listed in the Table of Contents below.

+The 'I can make anything' parts are longer and some of them contain 'tutorial like' parts that I found the most relevant to demonstrate my understanding of those points and where I have used those practices.
+For convenience, I created shortcuts to summaries and feedback for the longest parts in the Table of Contents below.
+Please contact me for any question or suggestion.

 ---